PR & Communications CV Guide plus Example / Template

 You can state that these are available on request, but if you have room it will do no harm to list them here together with the (business) name.
 If your referees come from jobs that you gained relevant experience on, so much the better.

 If you have no work experience or have not undertaken an industrial placement, your best approach is to send your CV direct to employers, because most companies will not approach recruiters for graduates.
-If you have the money you could subscribe to Marketing Spotlight (previously Hollis PR).
-If not then you will need to use search engines and online directories to build a prospect list.
+You can use search engines and online directories to build a prospect list.
 The PRCA have a member list, and there are well over a thousand PR firms listed on FreeIndex.

 More Experienced and Senior Candidates